Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 - List of the rooms in this level.
 - Required

-### `entities`
-- List of the entities in this level.
-See the Format Specification for bent for more information.
-- Optional.

 # Rooms
 Within each level is an array of rooms.
 Each room object stores some metadata and a complete